bioinformatics-torvergata/RIG/README.md

 # Exploring RNA secondary structure representations

 ## Introduction
-Structural characterization of RNAs is a dynamic field, exposing many modelling possibilities.
-Every model is usually characterized by an encoding in which to include structural information of a molecule ranging from string representations to graphs.
-Introducing a re-interpretation of the Shannon Information applied on RNA alignments, we propose a new scoring metric, the **Relative Information Gain**, available for any position in an alignment, showing how different levels of detail encoded in the RNA representation contribute differently to expose structural information.
+Structural characterization of RNAs is a dynamic field, offering many modelling possibilities.
+Every model is usually characterized by an encoding that depicts structural information of the molecule through string representations or graphs.
+Introducing a re-interpretation of the Shannon Information applied on RNA alignments, we propose a new scoring metric, the **Relative Information Gain** (RIG).
+The RIG score is available for any position in an alignment, showing how different levels of detail encoded in the RNA representation can contribute differently to convey structural information.

-Computed RIG values presented in this work can be found in the folder RIG/RIG_nogaps/$MbrVersion_RIGs.tsv
+Computed RIG values presented in this work can be found in the [RIG_nogaps](RIG_nogaps) folder.

-## Preparation
+## Installation

+### 1. Prepare your system

+TODO: add instructions to satisfy all scripts' dependencies

-### Clone the repository
+### 2. Clone and enter the repository

 ```
 git clone https://github.com/citterich-lab/RIG.git
 cd RIG
 ```

-## How to use
+## Usage

 ### Plot RIG scores along with WUSS notation
 ```